The Building Code Blog

 Is an Opening in a Fire Wall Automatically a Horizontal Exit?

-In projects of Type II, III, IV or V construction, architects are often forced to balance the allowable area limits of lesser construction types and the added cost of higher construction types.
-A fire wall is an ideal solution, as it allows for the cost savings of a lower construction type while allowing the structure on either side of the fire wall to be considered independently from an allowable area standpoint.
+In projects of Type II, III, IV or V construction, architects are often forced to balance the allowable area limits of lesser construction types with the added cost of higher construction types.
+A fire wall is an ideal solution, as it allows for the cost savings of a lower construction type while allowing the structures on either side of the fire wall to be considered independently from an allowable area standpoint.

 On several recent projects, I have seen plan reviewers treat any door opening in the fire wall as a horizontal exit, even if that was not the design team’s intention.
-The reviewers then issued review comments regarding compliance with the horizontal exit code requirements.
+The reviewers then issued permit comments regarding compliance with the horizontal exit code requirements.
 This has led me to the question: is an opening in a fire wall automatically a horizontal exit?

 Picture